 NEW!
-In print at last: Joan of Arc
+In print at last: How Our Nation Began

 This has long been my favorite telling of Joan’s story.
 It is not dripping with sentimentality and gives a clear account of the historical context.
 She was awesome!
 For high school and up.

 NEW!
 Great Moments in Catholic History

 100 events in Catholic History are presented with an illustration–one per page.
 At the end, there is collection of comprehension question, five for each event.
 The first event is the Annunciation and the last is the publication of the encyclical Atheistic Communism in 1937.

 The Story of Greece and Rome by Robertson and Robertson

 This is readable history for high school students.
 The chapters are fairly short to better facilitate narration.
 The text includes comprehension questions at the end of each chapter.
 Most are literal comprehension, but some call for comparison, analysis, and evaluation.
 An answer key for the questions will be available this summer.

 This readable history for children is a reprint of text from 1907.
 We have updated some of the images and reprinted it in a full-color hardcover edition.
 It’s intended for middle intermediate grades (5th-8th grade depending on your child’s reading level).
 We’ve provided a link below to a sample chapter (so you check out the reading level) and the table of contents.
 It provides a balanced view of the Renaissance and Reformation and ends just before World War I.